rudi-c/cs846-project-aliveness/README.md

 The script `./analysis.py` performs creates some miscellaneous stats from the data.

-To use machine learning, first generate the feature file by running one of
+To use machine learning, first generate the feature file by running

 ```
-./features.py [--full] > features.arff
+./features.py [--full] [--nobt] [--multionly] [--mindays n] > features.arff
-pypy features.py [--full] > features.arff
 ```

+`--nobt` disables backtesting

+`--multionly` excludes single-contributor repositories from consideration.

+`--mindays` excludes respositories whose activity period is less than the minimum number of days.

 Then run it through Weka, possibly with feature selection, with

 ```
 ./run_weka.py [--featureselect] features.arff
 ```